davidscarth/edge-ai-study/TEST.md

 ## Objective
 Perform a feasibility study for running chat-oriented LLMs on highly resource-constrained hardware.

-I will also use this exercise as a way to test setting up a self-contained LLM server.
+I will also use this exercise as a way to test setting up a self-contained LLM server, as I expect much of the setup and configurations will be useful elsewhere.

 ## Hypothesis
 The Raspberry Pi 5 might be strong enough to run small models quickly enough to be usable.